Did you know you can get an excellent interest rate for your business loan if you use residential property as security?

-- Purchase of a business: Although there may be financial statements confirming the businesses’ current income, there is no guarantee that the new owner will get the same results.
-Therefore lenders are conservative when assessing this type of application.
+- Purchase of a business: Although there may be financial statements confirming the businesses’ current income, there’s no guarantee that the new owner will get the same results.
+Therefore, lenders are conservative when assessing this type of application.

-- Start up businesses: Banks can consider lending to a new business if there is a solid business plan, cash flow projection and the owner has experience in the same industry.
+- Start up businesses: Banks can consider lending to a new business if there’s a solid business plan, cash flow projection and the owner has experience in the same industry.
 Start up business loans must always be fully secured by property.

 - Working capital: Borrowing to expand a current profitable business is the preferred type of business loan for lenders.
-These loans are considered to be low risk as there is already a proven income and tested business model.
+These loans are considered to be low risk as there’s already a proven income and tested business model.

 - Cash out: Banks consider equity releases or “cash out” to be a high risk for most business loans.
 We can assist with these applications on a case by case basis if residential property is available as security.

 - Directors’ experience: Banks like to see owners or directors who have experience in their industry.
-If you do not have experience, it is likely that you will be required to provide residential security for your loan.
+If you don’t have experience, it’s likely that you’ll be required to provide residential security for your loan.

 - And much more: The assessment of business loans is complex and beyond the scope of this article.
 We recommend that you discuss your situation with one of our mortgage brokers.
 They are experts in business equity loans and know which lenders will consider your mortgage application.